-Murphy holds off Robertson to advance in Masters
+Debutant Vafaei stuns three-time champion Selby

 A miscued black off its spot was expertly punished in the sixth frame as Murphy made a composed 100.

-But a scrappy seventh frame in which both players had good opportunities laid the platform for a stirring Robertson revival that continued with a swift half century and a maximum 147 attempt that ended after 13 reds and 13 blacks.
+But a scrappy seventh frame in which both players had good opportunities laid the platform for a stirring Robertson revival that continued with a swift half-century and a maximum 147 attempt that ended after 13 reds and 13 blacks.

 However, a missed blue off its spot into the left middle and then another into the same pocket proved costly for Robertson in the next and allowed Murphy to wrap up victory and avoid a final-frame decider.